-Also located in District 5, Thien Hau Temple (Miếu Bà Thiên Hậu) is another Chinese temple just a short walking distance from Quan Am Pagoda.
-This small temple was dedicated to sea goddess Mazu.
-It was constructed in 1760 by the Cantonese community in Ho Chi Minh city.
-The dioramas at the roof show scenes from a 19th century Chinese city include colorful figures such as actors, demons, animals, Persian and European sailors and traders
+Also located in District 5, Thien Hau Temple (Miếu Bà Thiên Hậu) is another Chinese temple near Quan Am Pagoda.
+This small temple was dedicated to the sea goddess Mazu.
+It was constructed in 1760 by the Cantonese community here.
+The dioramas on the roof show the scenes from a 19th century Chinese city with colorful figures of actors, demons, animals, Persian and European sailors, and traders

-Fall in love with Vietnamese arts portrayed by local artists, both inside and outside the building.
-This HCMC Fine Arts Museum has three exhibits, displaying some of the finest artworks such as modern arts, ancient arts, contemporary arts, sculptures, priceless artifacts, ceramic arts and wooden arts.
+Fall in love with Vietnamese arts portrayed by local artists, both inside and outside of the building.
+This HCMC Fine Arts Museum has three exhibits, displaying some of the finest artworks such as modern arts, ancient arts, contemporary arts, sculptures, priceless artifacts, ceramic arts, and wooden arts.

-This yellow-white grand colonial-era buildings was once a mansion owned by a Chinese wealthy trader, Mr Hoa, making it a great masterpiece itself.
-It was built in the early 20th century with a combination of French and Chinese style, become one of the characteristics of Indochina architecture
+This yellow-white grand colonial-era building was once a mansion owned by a Chinese wealthy trader, Mr. Hoa, making it a great masterpiece itself.
+It was built in the early 20th century with a combination of French and Chinese styles, become one of the characteristics of Indochina architecture

-Take a ride up to the observation deck at 49 floor, 178 meters above ground before sunset.
-It is the best place for photography of the stunning city night view, Saigon River and its surrounding.
-There is a bar and restaurant on the deck as well.
-There is also Ao Dai Exhibitions showcase many Vietnam’s beautiful traditional dresses worn from 1920s until the present.
+Enjoy the sunset and night panoramic views from 49th floor of Saigon Skydeck’s observation deck.
+Standing 178 meters above the ground, the deck is the best place for photography of the stunning city night view, Saigon River, and its surrounding.
+There is a bar, restaurant, and Ao Dai Exhibitions showcase many beautiful Vietnamese traditional dresses worn in the 1920s until the present.

 Dan Sinh Market